Who, as a person, doesn’t want to be desirable?

 The closest thing is the Desirability Toolkit.
 Here are ten things to know about the Microsoft Desirability Toolkit.

 - It was published by Microsoft Research.
-In 2002, Joey Benedek and Trish Miner [.doc] published the Microsoft Desirability Toolkit, which is based on exploratory approaches they were using at Microsoft to assess product desirability.
+In 2002, Joey Benedek and Trish Miner [.doc] published the Microsoft Desirability Toolkit, which is based on exploratory services they were using at Microsoft to assess product desirability.
 According to Google Scholar, their paper has been cited over 370 times, making it quite popular.

 - The original toolkit had two tools.
 One was the Faces Questionnaire, which had participants look at photographs of different facial expressions and rate the extent to which the expression matched how they felt while using a product.
 Benedek and Miner found that this worked well with some participants, but enough people had trouble with this type of rating that they did not recommend its use.
 The other is the now well-known product reaction cards tool.